raftario/lib-cemu/README.md

 * Everything you add should be documented using the JSDoc format and following the style already in use.
 You can run the `docs` command to automatically generate the docs.
 They are also automatically generated before commits.
 * Wrap long lines when possible, this makes everything much more eye-pleasing.
 ### Logic
+* Classes should not be accessible directly but only through functions.
 * Functions containing async operations must return a Promise and accept a `callback(error)` function as an optional parameter for flexibility.

 ## License